.png)

 An overview of the current landscape of the music industry and what vital discussions will be covered at todays event and why.

-This event has been curated and organised by ARU students in partnership with Cambridge City Council to discuss the vital issues facing the music and supporting industries.
+This event has been curated and organised by ARU students in partnership with Cambridge City Council and Absolute AVS to discuss the vital issues facing the music and supporting industries.

 10:30